 SPMS follows an initial RRMS diagnosis.
 It sees disability gradually increase as the disease progresses, with or without evidence of relapse or changes in an MRI scan.
 Occasional relapses may occur, as will periods of stability.

-Untreated, about 50 percent of people with RRMS transition to SPMS within a decade of the initial diagnosis, estimates a 2017 study.
+Untreated, about of people with RRMS transition to SPMS within a decade of the initial diagnosis, estimates a 2017 study.
 About 90 percent of people transition within 25 years.

 Primary progressive MS (PPMS)